Multiaxials: Non-Crimp Fabrics

-Innovative and tailor-made: SAERTEX fabrics made of glass fibre, carbon and aramid, also known as NCFs (non-crimp fabrics), with more than 2,500 article designs.
-Depending on the fibre type, surface weight and angle combination, various mechanical characteristics can be achieved.
-SAERTEX products are individually configured for our customers and optimally adapted to a range of processes: vacuum infusion, RTM, pultrusion, prepreg, compression, etc.
+Innovative and tailor-made: SAERTEX composite reinforcements made of glass, carbon and aramid fibers.
+Those materials are also known as NCFs (non-crimp fabrics).
+We deliver non-crimp fabrics with more than 3,000 article designs.
+Depending on the fiber type, surface weight and angle combination, various mechanical characteristics can be achieved.
+SAERTEX multiaxials are individually configured for our customers and optimally adapted to a range of processes.
+Suitable methods are vacuum infusion, RTM, pultrusion, prepreg, compression, etc.

-Stretched fibres for optimum mechanical strength: Absorption of the highest possible loads through
+- Stretched fibers for optimum mechanical strength: Absorption of the highest possible loads through

 stretched fibres // Reduced component weight while maintaining equal mechanical properties or even a higher component load with the same component weight.

-Individual drapability and outstanding permeability: The drapability of the SAERTEX fabric is tailored to customer requirements and exhibits outstanding permeability // Optimisation and enhancement of the SAERTEX fabrics for infusion processes.
+- Individual drapability and outstanding permeability: The drapability of the SAERTEX multiaxials is tailored to customer requirements and exhibits outstanding permeability // Optimisation and enhancement of the SAERTEX fabrics for infusion processes.

-Resin compatibility: SAERTEX-fabrics are optionally compatible with various resin systems: EP / UP / VE / PUR / PP / PA and caprolactam.
+- Resin compatibility: SAERTEX non-crimp fabrics are optionally compatible with various resin systems: EP / UP / VE / PUR / PP / PA and caprolactam.

-In comparison with crimped fibres, as found in woven textiles for instance, straight lay-up (non-crimp) fibres have the greatest possible load-bearing capacity.
+In comparison with crimped fibers, as found in woven textiles for instance, straight lay-up (non-crimp) fibers have the greatest possible load-bearing capacity.
 Composite components manufactured from non-crimp fabrics (NCFs) permit the ideal transmission to the component of the generated forces – in the direction of loading – by specifically adjusting the fibre orientation.